puran-debugger/Algorithms/README.md

     - Time required: $𝑂(nlogn)$
 - Key idea: when we partition 𝐴, we only need to recurse on the side of the 𝑘𝑘th smallest element.

-Algorithm Idea: (We are looking for the 𝑘th-smallest element)
+QuickSelect Algorithm Idea: (We are looking for the 𝑘th-smallest element)
-1. Choose a “pivot” element 𝑥𝑥 at random.
+1. Choose a “pivot” element 𝑥 at random.
 2. Compare all elements to the pivot.
 3. Partition all elements into two sets:
     - S (elements smaller than 𝑥𝑥) and L (elements larger than 𝑥𝑥)